6 Tips On How To Use Customer Question Research To Improve Content

 A tip from me to you: it’s a good idea to capitalize on trending topics, even if it means pivoting the same research you’ve done in the past.

-If you’re a numbers person, the easiest way to inspire new ideas is by referring back to the hard data around past projects.
+If you’re a numbers person, the easiest way to inspire new content and blog post ideas is by referring back to the hard data around past projects.
 Stats don’t lie.

 When you’re looking for content that can be “rebooted,” look through your performance metrics to see what you can do to refresh your highest-performing content.
 It may be a good idea to keep a running list of the projects that were “home runs” within each vertical.